-This report aims to provide consumers with information about the energy market that would promote effective competition, to achieve the best outcomes for Victorian energy consumers.
+Our research aims to provide insights into the energy market to promote effective competition and achieve the best outcomes for Victorian energy consumers

 Overview